In this post, you’ll learn what is budget by paycheck and how to practically use this method to budget your paychecks.

 There are two types of people who can benefit from budgeting by paycheck.

 One who lives paycheck to paycheck and is doing jobs in any position.
-For example, a person doing a job in any company, school, or other private sectors.
+For example, a person doing a job in any company, school, or other private sector.

 Second, are those with an irregular income regarding schedule and amount.
 For example, people doing freelancing, affiliate marketing, or other commission-based workers.